by Nicole Wilhelmi

 Well that opportunity became a reality!
 I was so excited to jump right into a completely new industry.
 I came from a 9-5 cubical job to being able to walk trails and teach children about the nature that surrounds them.
 My first time teaching alone I was extremely nervous, and I felt like the children could sense that and didn’t pay all that much attention to what I was saying.
 But one girl asked me multiple questions and really seemed interested in what I was trying to teach them, and honestly that was good enough for me.
 I was proud of myself for stepping out of my comfort zone and trying something completely new!
 6 months later I feel like I have grown and learned so much.
 Not only about the industry but about myself.
 This opportunity has impacted my life in such a positive way!
 I am thankful that I decided to take a risk and try something new.

-Nicole is serving as a Youth Education Coordinator at Mass Audubon Broad Meadow Brook for TerraCorps 2018-2019
+Nicole served as a Youth Education Coordinator at Mass Audubon Broad Meadow Brook for TerraCorps 2018-2019